ibm-cloud-architecture/refarch-eda/docs/kafka/arch.md

-# Event Stream / Kafka Architecture Considerations
+# IBM Event Streams / Kafka Architecture Considerations

 If you need to know the key concepts read [this article](./readme.md).